The Turkey Real Estate Guide: How to Purchase a Property in Turkey

 There are four more fees in addition to the fees mentioned above that don’t amount to much but that you should still keep in mind.

-Revolving Capital Service Fee.
-This fee depends on the area of the city/country where you’re buying property.
-For example, if you buy in most of Istanbul, you’d pay around $60.
+Revolving Capital Service Fee: This fee depends on the area of the city/country where you’re buying property.
+For example, in most of Istanbul, you’d pay around US$60.
 We won’t bore you with the math.

-Land Registry Service Fee for Foreigners.
-This is a fee of approximately $110 (2020) that changes annually.
+Land Registry Service Fee for Foreigners: This is a fee of approximately US$110 that changes annually.

-Appraisal Report Fee.
-It is mandatory to issue an appraisal report for the property that you wish to buy.
-These reports can only be issued by companies that are registered on the Turkish Capital Market Board’s list.
-The fee ranges from $230 to $460, approximately.
+Appraisal Report Fee: It’s mandatory to issue an appraisal report for the property that you wish to buy.
+These reports can only be issued by companies registered on the Turkish Capital Market Board’s list.
+The fee ranges from US$150 to US$325, approximately.

-Maintaining a Property in Turkey: Logistics and Taxes
+Maintaining Real Estate in Turkey: Logistics and Taxes

 But having a property manager doesn’t mean you shouldn’t do your homework.
 You also need to know just how much money it will take to run your investment property on an annual basis so that you know what to expect in terms of the property’s ROI.

-Mandatory earthquake insurance.
-Turkey sits in a zone of relatively high seismic activity, so every property owner must pay a mandatory earthquake insurance premium.
-This annual payment is approximately $30.
+Mandatory Earthquake Insurance: Turkey sits in a zone of relatively high seismic activity, so every property owner must pay a mandatory earthquake insurance premium.
+This annual payment is approximately US$30.

 Not having earthquake insurance will mean your property purchase will be delayed by the land registry.

-Environment Tax.
-This tax depends on the usage of water in the property.
-In Istanbul, it’s 0.47TL per cubic meter.
-This tax is charged with every water bill, so your tenants should cover it.
+Environment Tax: This tax depends on the usage of water in the property.
+It’s charged with every water bill, so your tenants should cover it.

-Maintenance Fees.
-This is a fee that depends on the type and location of the property.
-Normally, the tenants will pay the maintenance fees in Turkey, so if you’ve purchased a property for investment, it’d be wise to find a tenant too.
+Maintenance Fees: This is a fee that depends on the type and location of the property.
+Normally, the tenants will pay the maintenance fees in Turkey, so if you’ve purchased a property for investment, it’d be wise to also find a tenant.

 Property Tax

-Property tax is just one of the “taxes on wealth” that are applied in Turkey.
+Property tax is just one of the ‘taxes on wealth’ applied in Turkey.
 It must be paid every year in two equal installments.

-The annual tax rate is 0.2% for apartments and houses within the borders of a metropolitan municipality, for example, Istanbul.
+The annual tax rate is 0.2% for apartments and houses within the borders of a metropolitan municipality, such as Istanbul.

 If you’re selling a property, you’re obligated to pay the accumulated property tax burden from all of the previous years before a title deed transfer can commence.